Board of Directors

 Managing Director, Dynamic PR & Events

-I had wanted to give back to the local community after setting up my business here when I read about the challenges a blind man faced in taking the public transport with his guide dog and in accessing public facilities here.
-I wanted to offer my public relations experience to help increase the awareness of guide dogs and the important work they do.
+I wanted to give back to the local community after establishing my business here.
+Upon learning about the challenges faced by a blind man in using public transport and accessing public facilities, I wanted to offer my public relations experience to increase awareness of guide dogs and the important work that they do.

 Ms. Shirley Patricia Sutton and guide dog Clare